dcamper/terraform-azurerm-hpcc-aks/README.md

 		* `["value1", "value2"]`
 	* Empty value is `[]`

-The following options should be set in your `terraform.tfvars` file (or entered interactively, if you choose to not create a file):
+The following options should be set in your `terraform.tfvars` file (or entered interactively, if you choose to not create a file).
+Only a few of them have default values (as noted); the rest are required.

 |Option|Type|Description|
 |:-----|:---|:----------|